Programmable Focal Elongation and Shaping of High-Intensity Laser Pulses using Adaptive Optics

 Beyond simply elongating the focal region, many applications also require control of the longitudinal intensity profile.
 For the concept presented here, the longitudinal intensity distribution of the elongated focus depends upon the spatial intensity profile of the beam at the surface of the tailoring optic, the aberrations added to the beam, the amount of free-space propagation between the tailoring optic and the focusing optic, and the focusing optic itself.
 For a fixed input spatial intensity profile, fixed focusing optic, and a fixed separation between the optics, a tailored phase comprising a combination of primary, secondary etc. spherical aberrations may be used to redistribute the energy within the focal region and thus shape the longitudinal intensity profile.
 This phase tailoring task is well suited to programmable optics such as deformable mirrors.

-In the following section we explore this concept further, in particular the possibility of utilising a deformable mirror to programmatically add radially symmetric Zernike aberrations to elongate and shape the longitudinal intensity profile of the focus of an existing high-power laser system used for laser plasma acceleration.
+In the following section we explore this concept further, in particular the use of deformable mirror to programmatically add radially symmetric Zernike aberrations to elongate and shape the longitudinal intensity profile of the focus of an existing high-power laser system used for laser plasma acceleration.
 These experiments were conducted at the LUX facility \cite{Delbos2018,Maier2020}.

 At LUX, an \emph{Imagine Optic ILAO-Star 200} deformable mirror with 52 actuators is located just upstream of the final compressor of the Ti:Sapphire laser system, ANGUS, which can deliver up to \qty{2.6}{\joule} of energy in a \qty{39}{\femto\second} FWHM pulse centered on \qty{800}{\nano\meter} in a beam with an order 3.4 flattened Gaussian profile with a \qty{68}{\milli\meter} FWHM \cite{Santarsiero1997}.
 After compression the laser travels along a non-imaging beam transport to the interaction chamber where it is focused by a \qty{2}{\meter} OAP.
 The total distance between the deformable mirror and the OAP is approximately \qty{34}{\meter}.